August 30, 2024

 Translation: A Battle without Honor or Humanity (Hiroshi Kamayatsu)

 Hiroshi Kamayatsu, whose 1975 album opens with A Battle without Honor or Humanity (Hosono/Matsumoto) (and follows up with another Matsumoto song, but without Hosono involvement) (and Side B opens with an Eiichi Ohtaki song) was a Group Sounds figure, ten years older than the Happy End guys.
-He emceed the final Happy End concert in late 1973, but audience gave him a reception so cold that the band had to switch emcees halfway through.
+He emceed the final Happy End concert in late 1973, but the audience gave him a reception so cold that the band had to switch emcees halfway through.
 Happy End fans were a morose bunch, back in the day.

 You might know this song as Track 3 of the 20th Century Pops